Indy Motorcyclist Loses Life In Utility Pole Accident

 Especially (but not only) when highways are clogged with vacation traffic, it is crucial to drive defensively and stay alert.
 Following the rules of the road all year round makes an essential contribution to traffic safety.
 While a motorist has no control over the behavior of others, a driver has complete responsibility for his or her own actions behind the wheel.
 It has been said that for most citizens, the greatest safety threat comes from traveling in a vehicle rather than from violent crime or terrorism.

-According to the Indiana State Police, the following consists of the top causes of crashes on state roads:
+According to the Indiana State Police, the following consists of the top causes of auto crashes on state roads:

 • following to close